abarker/pytest-helper/doc/sphinx_docs/index.rst

 rather than waiting until later to do so (or perhaps not writing formal tests at all).
 This is especially true for beginners.

+When developing a Python module it is nice to be able to quickly run some tests specific to that module, without having to run all the tests for the full package.
+By using pytest-helper it is easy to make files self-testing whenever they are run as scripts.
+During development you can then just run the file, say from your editor or IDE, to see the test results.

 Below is a simple example to illustrate the idea.
 This is a Python module which is possibly part of a larger package.
 It contains its own test functions at the bottom.
 Whenever the module is run as a script the tests will be run